sylikc/jpegview/current/readme.txt

 [1.0.25]
 Bugs fixed:
-- Previous image now works correctly when WrapAroundFolder is set to false New features:
+- Previous image now works correctly when WrapAroundFolder is set to false
+- Crash fixed when zooming down images of some sizes to 10 % New features:
 - Czech translation, thanks to Milos Koutny
 - Greek translation, thanks to Paris Setos